slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"All models are wrong but some are useful."
 -- George Box*

 A mental model is a functional tool.
-If you don't understand its limitations, you don't understand the model.
+If you don’t understand its limitations, you don’t understand the model.
 The practical question is how limited do they have to be to not be useful.

 > *"A model which took account of all the variation of reality would be of no more use than a map at the scale of one to one."
 -- Joan Robinson*